-If you haven’t yet implemented a social media strategy for your business, take a look at some specific social media goals our team has used to produce successful results for our clients.
+If you haven’t yet implemented a social media strategy for your business, look at some specific social media goals our team has used to produce successful results for our clients.

 Every point of contact is an opportunity to engage with your market.
 Receive three stars out of five?
 Find out why, and then find out how to make it right.
-95% of unhappy customers will return to a company if an issue is resolved quickly and efficiently, so it’s essential that you capitalize on this feedback.*
+95% of unhappy customers will return to a company if an issue is resolved quickly and efficiently, so you must capitalize on this feedback.

 Think about the last social campaign you participated in.
 What did you like about it?
 What deterred you from participating in others?
 Chances are you appreciated quick and simple versus lengthy and multi-faceted.
-Simplicity will increase participation and not only engage your existing fans, but also pique the interest of new ones.
+Simplicity will increase participation and engage your existing fans and pique the interest of new ones.

 Does the idea of starting a campaign seem daunting?
 There are plenty of user-friendly tools that will help manage your campaign, but here are some of our favorites:

-The Ben & Jerry’s #captureeuphoria campaign is an excellent example of a stimulating UGC contest.
+The Ben & Jerry’s #captureeuphoria campaign from 2012 is an excellent example of a stimulating UGC contest.
 Ben & Jerry’s asked fans to click a picture of them capturing euphoria – eating their ice cream! – and post to Instagram.
-As a thank you, many photos were displayed on national “thank you” billboards.
-The program was designed to be a show of gratitude and a public celebration, and continues to be one of the most successfully and recognized campaigns to date.
+Many photos were displayed on national “thank you” billboards as a thank you.
+The program was designed to be a show of gratitude and a public celebration and continues to be one of the most successful and recognized campaigns to date.
 Thanking fans is easy, and your rewards don’t have to blow your marketing budget.

 Whatever the specifics may be, the ultimate goal of user-generated content campaigns is to get your audience talking about your brand and serve as ambassadors to other potential users.
-If you’re interested in developing your company’s social media services, please contact us.
+If you’re interested in developing your company’s social media services, don’t hesitate to contact us.